MicrosoftDocs/windows365/Windows365/enterprise/windows-365-boot-guide.md

 1. (Optional) On the **Settings** page, select the **VPN profile** and **Wifi profile** to use for Windows 365 Boot physical devices.
 When you select an existing WiFi or VPN profile, if the profile is already assigned to **All Users** or **All Devices**, this assignment will be removed and replaced with a new assignment that only targets the Windows 365 group created or selected in this guided scenario.
 2. (Optional) If you don't want to use the operating system's default language, select a specific **Language (region)** > **Next: Assignments**.
 3. (Optional) Select the **Security baseline profile** to use for Windows 365 Boot physical devices.
-4. (Optional) Select a value for the **Set the maximum connection timeout value** for Windows 365 Boot.
+4. (Optional) Select a value for the **Set Max Connection timeout** for Windows 365 Boot.
 The operating system waits for a connection until the selected timeout value has been reached.
 For more information, see [SetMaxConnectionTimeout policy CSP](/windows/client-management/mdm/policy-csp-clouddesktop#setmaxconnectiontimeout).
 5. (Optional) If you want to customize the branding shown at the top of the sign-in screen, provide any or all of the following information:
     - **Company name**
     - **Company logo URL**